uswitch/kiam/docs/TLS.md

 # TLS

+**This guide will generate certificates with a short expiry.
+It will help you get something running but when deploying to production please ensure you automate certificates using a tool like Vault, cert-manager etc.**

 Kiam is split into two processes:

 * Agent.
 Responsible for receiving HTTP connections that Pods initiate to the metadata API (http://169.254.169.254).
 Credential requests are processed and anything else is forwarded to the AWS API.
 Communicates with the server via gRPC.